 "Those tests can create the perfect portrait of your lower body mechanics and give you the information that you need to get arch support shoes or shock absorbing shoes that your feet need to support your body properly "

 How can you know what kind of pronation your feet go through as you run?
 The best way is to visit a podiatrist that can do a “gait test”.
 They will have you walk on a treadmill that has special pressure sensors.
 Those sensors can show how and where your foot is impacting the ground as you move forward.
 They may also record a short video of your feet to see the angles at which your feet and ankles strike the ground and then lift as you walk.
 Those tests can create the perfect portrait of your lower body mechanics and give you the information that you need to get arch support shoes or shock-absorbing shoes that your feet need to support your body properly.

 "This athletic all-in-one has superlight all-synthetic uppers that seamlessly shape to your foot and KURUKLOUD™ Foam that creates unsurpassed cushioning and energy return during toe-off"

 What Kind of Shoes Are Best?

 The QUANTUM does it all!
-With a performance mesh upper and Superior Insole™ that seamlessly shape to your foot you know that you are getting a superior match for your foot.
+With a performance mesh upper and Superior Insole™ that seamlessly shapes to your foot, you know that you are getting a superior match for your foot.
 Need a little wiggle room for your toes?
 The QUANTUM has a broad toe box to allow for natural movement and keep you comfortable.
 This shoe is ideal for aerobic and cross-training because it provides great support during lateral movement as well as forward motion.